-PROPOSAL 2: AMENDMENTS TO THE COMPANY'S 2010 EQUITY PARTICIPATION PLAN
+PROPOSAL 3: AMENDMENT TO THE COMPANY'S 2010 EQUITY PARTICIPATION PLAN

-Our Board of Directors has approved amendments to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued thereunder from 1,000,000 to 2,250,000.
+Our Board of Directors has approved an amendment to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued thereunder from 2,250,000 to 4,250,000.
 The amendment to the Plan is being submitted to the stockholders for approval.

 The Plan was originally adopted by our Board on November 17, 2010.
 Pursuant to the Plan, up to 100,000 shares of common stock were initially authorized to be issued.
 Stockholder approval of the Plan was obtained effective as of December 15, 2010.
 On March 28, 2011, our Board increased the number of shares authorized to be issued under the Plan from 100,000 to 200,000.
 Stockholder approval of the increase was obtained on April 4, 2011.
 On July 17, 2012, our Board increased the number of shares authorized to be issued under the Plan from 200,000 to 300,000.
 Stockholder approval of the increase was obtained on December 7, 2012.
 On February 18, 2014, our Board increased the number of shares authorized to be issued under the Plan from 300,000 to 600,000.
 On October 23, 2014, the Compensation Committee of our Board increased the number of shares authorized to be issued under the Plan from 600,000 to 1,000,000.
 Stockholder approval of the increases was obtained on December 19, 2014.
-On September 4, 2015, the Compensation Committee of our Board increased the number of shares authorized to be issued under the Plan from 1,000,000 to 2,000,000, subject to stockholder approval, and made option grants for the purchase of an aggregate of 505,250 shares of our common stock at an exercise price of \$7.00 per share, including the following grants to our officers and directors: (i) Mark Weinreb, our President and Chief Executive Officer, an option to purchase 208,000 common shares, (ii) A. Jeffrey Radov, one of our directors, an option to purchase 115,500 common shares, (iii) Paul Jude Tonna, one of our directors, an option to purchase 20,000 common shares, (iv) Dr. Charles S. Ryan, one of our directors, an option to purchase 20,000 common shares, (v) Francisco Silva, our Vice President of Research and Development, an option to purchase 25,000 common shares, (vi) Edward L. Field, the President of our Disc/Spine Division, an option to purchase 25,000 common shares, and (vii) Mandy Clyde, our Vice President of Operations, an option
+On September 4, 2015, the Compensation Committee of our Board increased the number of shares authorized to be issued under the Plan from 1,000,000 to 2,000,000.
+On November 6, 2015, the Compensation Committee of our Board further increased the number of shares authorized to be issued under the Plan to 2,250,000.
+Stockholder approval of the increases was obtained on December 22, 2015.
+On August 15, 2016, the Compensation Committee of our Board increased the number of shares authorized to be issued under the Plan to 4,250,000, subject to stockholder approval.

-As of October 29, 2015, options for the purchase of 1,315,450 shares of common stock (net of cancellations) had been granted pursuant to the Plan (including options for the purchase of 505,250 shares of common stock subject to stockholder approval of the Plan Authorized Share Increase, as discussed above).
+As of August 26, 2016, options for the purchase of 2,160,950 shares of common stock (net of cancellations) had been granted pursuant to the Plan.
 In addition, as of such date, 45,000 shares of restricted stock had been granted pursuant to the Plan.
 See "Plan Benefits" below for additional details.

-The Plan plays an important role in our efforts to attract and retain employees and consultants of outstanding ability and to align the interests of employees with those of the stockholders through increased stock ownership.
+The Plan plays an important role in our efforts to attract and retain employees of outstanding ability and to align the interests of employees with those of the stockholders through increased stock ownership.
 In order to continue to provide appropriate equity incentives to employees in the future, our Board has approved an increase in the number of authorized shares under the Plan.
-As discussed below, the Plan is also designed to provide incentives to non-employee directors of, and consultants and advisors to, us and our subsidiaries.
+As discussed below, the Plan is also designed to provide incentives to our non-employee directors, consultants and advisors.